pantheon-systems/documentation/README.md

 ## Local Installation

 ### Prerequisites
-  - You can optionally use [Lando](https://docs.lando.dev)
+  - Optionally, you can use [Lando](https://docs.lando.dev)
-    - By leveraging Lando you can avoid havting to install node.js, and gatsby cli on your local computer
+    - By leveraging Lando, you can avoid installing Node.js, and the Gatsby CLI on your local machine.
   - MacOS or Linux system (untested with Bash on Windows)
   - [Node.js](https://nodejs.org/en/)
   - Gatsby CLI: